-Business Operations Considering Religious Customs in Each Region
+Business Operations Considering Religious Customs

 At the GS Yuasa Group's overseas sites in Indonesia where Muslims are the large majority, we are conducting business operations considering Islamic traditions and customs.
 PT.
 Yuasa Battery Indonesia, PT.
 Trimitra Baterai Prakasa and PT.
 GS Battery have a mosque in their respective offices.
 These companies allow employees to offer prayers at a mosque during working hours, and Muslims gather for prayers on Fridays from both the office and outside the company.
+We also established a multi-purpose room that can be used as a mosque on the site of the Group's Kyoto Plant and allow employees to pray during working hours.